 Don’t apply for credit unless you need it

-Just remember that when it comes to credit mix you need to be careful before you apply for a new line of credit.
+Just remember that, when it comes to credit mix, you need to be careful before you apply for a new line of credit.
 Lots of hard inquiries in a short amount of time can damage your score, especially if your report is thin or your score is low.
 This is why you should only apply for credit when you need it and when you are fairly certain you will qualify.
-One difference is if you are shopping for a mortgage or car loan.
-These inquiries are usually made in a short period of time and will usually only count once.
+One difference is if you are shopping for a mortgage or car loan; these inquiries are usually made in a short window of time and will usually only count once.

 Keep old accounts open